Hadeweka/Crystal2Day/README.md

 Less work for you, therefore more time for actual game design.

+IMPORTANT NOTE: This commit doesn't work without Anyolite, but this will be fixed soon

 # Why should I use Crystal2Day?

 Did you ever want to start a game, but then got frustrated while programming something